phil-s/emacsd/el-get/multiple-cursors/README.md

 Start out with:

     (require 'multiple-cursors)

+Then you have to set up your keybindings - multiple-cursors doesn't presume to know how you'd like them laid out.
+Here are some examples:

 When you have an active region that spans multiple lines, the following will add a cursor to each line: